 Unzip all the contents of the zip file and add a reference to every unzipped DLL to your project in Visual studio or any other to your choice.

 If you are using python for test automation then maybe you are also familiar with developing with python.
 To add Selenium to your python environment, run the following command from command line.
 Pip installs selenium.
 Pip requires pip to be installed and it also has the dependency on setup tools.

 These bindings are provided by third-party, you have to refer to their documentation on how to get started/install.

 You can take some general-purpose tools and apply them to any specific keyword-driven engine implementation.
 You can migrate from one automation tool to another, or even can use various automation tools simultaneously.
 E.g. you could use Selenium WebDriver and IBM Rational Functional tester at the same time.

-The list of the implementation tools currently supported is as under.
+The list of the implementation tools currently supported is the following:

-- · Selenium WebDriver is a powerful test tool to conduct Functional and regression testing.
-Selenium is open source software which supports various programming languages, Browsers, and operating Environment.
+- Selenium WebDriver is a powerful test tool to conduct Functional and regression testing.
+Selenium is an open source software which supports various programming languages, Browsers, and operating Environment.

 - Selenium WebDriver can also use to conduct Batch Testing, Data Driven Testing, Cross-Browser Testing, and Database Testing.